 The most important things to do after a car accident are to stay calm, call 911 if anyone is injured and keep everyone away from oncoming traffic.
 Once everyone is safe, gather information for an insurance claim, including the other driver’s insurance details, witness contact info, and photos of the scene.

-Key Things to Do After a Car Accident
+What to Do After a Car Accident

 If the damage is minor and you can safely move the vehicles, it is probably best to move them off the road.
-Otherwise turn on hazard lights and set up warning triangles or flares if you have them.
+Otherwise, turn on hazard lights and set up warning triangles or flares if you have them.

 - The officer’s name

 If there are willing witnesses, ask them for their contact information and if they can wait for the police to arrive.
 If the accident occurred on private property, like a parking lot, ask security or a manager to make a statement.
 You want to have a neutral third-party account of the incident if at all possible.

 Don’t apologize for a driving mistake you may have made.
 Also, avoid accepting any immediate compensation from the other driver or promising not to involve insurance, since you don’t know the full extent of the damage or injuries.
 Don’t sign any documents unless they are for the police or your own insurance company, either.

 Use your cell phone camera to take photos of the vehicles, the accident scene and any injuries.
 While it is still fresh in your mind, write down the details of the accident as you remember them.

 Make sure to get the other driver’s name and insurance information.
 The other driver may request personal details such as your home address, phone number and driver’s license number, but given the risk of identity theft, the National Association of Insurance Commissioners now advises that you only provide what is required by state law.
 In nearly all cases that means only the information on your insurance card:

 - The phone number for your insurance company